 Tamara Scherbak has won awards for Best Director and Best Film for “Dedashka”.
 Her other works, “I U SHE” (a collaboration with music artist Peaches for Pop Montreal), “Only Sky & Water” (part of the TIFF Emerging Filmmakers Competition), “Recycle, Reuse, Remix” (produced by the National Film Board of Canada), and “Raya” have screened in numerous film festivals nationally and internationally including in competition at the Hot Docs Film Festival.
 She has also directed a number of music videos and branded content which have aired/streamed on the Bravo Network and Vice Canada among other outlets.
-Most recently, she was 1 of 51 finalists for the Academy of Canadian Cinema & Television’s Apprenticeship for Women Directors.
+In 2018, she was 1 of 51 finalists for the Academy of Canadian Cinema & Television’s Apprenticeship for Women Directors.
 Most Recently, she was 1 of 100 creators selected for the 2019 Netflix-Banff Diversity of Voices Initiative.

 Tamara was 1 of 9 filmmakers selected for the Berlinale Talents Short Film Station with her script “Is Your Teen a Homosexual?“.
 She has also been selected as a writer/director for the Toronto International Film Festival Talent Lab, the Reykjavik International Film Festival Talent Lab, the RIDM Talent Lab, The Festival du Nouveau Cinema Talent Incubator and as filmmaker-in-residence at 33 Officina Creativa in Italy.